99degree/linux/README.md

 ## PostmarkerOS image download for Miatoll
 A dual boot Lineageos on ufs and postmarketos on sdcard is available for Joyeuse[9].
 And the pmOS binary release is at here[10] for download.
+At the time of wroting, a nice pmOS miatoll official image is available at pmOS site.
+This official image is more preferable.

+## LineageOS/AOSP image for Miatoll
-Further trial of booting Android out of sdcard is under attempt, but failed as result boot media not found in first-stage-init.
+Further trial of booting Android out of sdcard is under attempt and results AOSP UI shows up [13] and tutorial is not available atm.
+Further tweak for performance is needed.
-Again, a cloud build bundle with custom postmarketOS is available for rought testing at [10]

 ## Afterward
 Please also Feel free to get a glimpse of my youtube channel [7] for Meizu E3 porting LOS-17, and not-that-active twitter [8]